WorldCereal/ewoc_platform/charts/logging/readMe.md

 `make build && make deploy`
 This chart create one user graylog with a password present in the chart for the graylog database.
 If you change the password, think to change in on the graylog Makefile.

+The password for graylog user is generated randomly and stored as secret.

 To delete (PVC not included) use `make delete`.

  **TODO**